-Buildings in the CEHA portfolio were constructed between 1964 and 1983.
-Given the age of these buildings, expected capital needs and general maintenance needs exists.
+Buildings in the CEHA portfolio were constructed between 1952 and 1983.
+Given the age, expected capital needs and general maintenance needs exist.
 Additionally, due to changes in the zoning code, there are properties with capacity for more units on the same sites.
 This presents an opportunity to leverage CEHA's land resources for additional units.

-An evaluation of physical, financial, and social information related to the CEHA portfolio was completed to understand existing conditions and opportunities available.
+An evaluation of physical, financial, and social information related to CEHA portfolio was completed to understand existing conditions and opportunities available.
 Details are provided in the body and attachment to this report.
 This quantitative analysis was used as a basis for recommendations.
 Additionally, CEHA sought input from community stakeholders with insight and direct experience with affordable housing in the City of Eureka.

-Using information gained from analysis and community input, recommendations were developed based on the following 5 policy guidelines:
+Using information gained from analysis and community input, recommendations were developed based on the following 5 policy guidelines that provided priority and a basis for repositioning recommendations:

-- 1) Continue to serve very low-income populations in these communities. - 2) Increase the supply of affordable housing. - 3) Maintain ownership or control of the properties. - 4) Improve the physical and financial condition of the properties.

-5) Partner to optimize public and private resources on behalf of the properties and our residents.
-The guidelines provided priority and a basis for repositioning recommendations.
+- 1. Continue to serve very low-income populations in these communities. - 2.
+Increase the supply of affordable housing. - 3.
+Maintain ownership or control of the properties. - 4.
+Improve the physical and financial condition of the properties. - 5.
+Partner to optimize public and private resources on behalf of the properties and our residents.

 Based on this analysis, the recommendation is for CEHA to reposition the entire public housing portfolio.
-Implementation of this strategy would rely on a series of applications to the U.S. Department of Housing and Urban Development (HUD), seeking incremental approval for the desired project plan.
+Implementation of this strategy would rely on a series of applications to the U.S. Department of Housing and Urban Development (HUD), seeking incremental approvals for the desired project plan.
 The table below outlines the recommendations.

-Project Application i.
-Application Project Units Order Name Type Strategy No. Туре Existing Additional Future 1 1645 C Street Section 18 Scattered Site 1 Preservation 3 0 2 25-1 Section 18 Obsolescence 2 Redevelop Site 96 78 17 3 Prospect Avenue Section 18 Obsolescence 3 Redevelop Site 10 6 1 4 C & Clark Section 18 Obsolescence 4 Redevelop Site 16 42 5 5 Buhne/Union/Summer Section 18 Obsolescence 5 Preservation & Rehab 13 0 1 6 Spring & Garland Section 18 Obsolescence 6 Redevelop Site 12 6 3 7 1335 B Section 18 Very Small 7 Preservation & Rehab 5 9 1 8 2523 Albee Section 18 Very Small 7 Preservation & Rehab 4 0 9 510 W. Harris Section 18 Very Small 7 Preservation & Rehab 5 0 1 0 330 Grant Street Section 18 Very Small 7 Preservation & Rehab 5 0 1 1 Albee & Del Norte Section 18 Very Small 7 Preservation & Rehab 8 0 1 2 131 West Del Norte Section 18 Very Small 7 Preservation & Rehab 19 14 1
+Project Application Application Project Units Order Name Туре Strategy No. Туре Existing Additional Future 1 1645 C Street Section 18 Scattered Site 1 Preservation 3 0 3 2 25-1 Section 18 Obsolescence 2 Redevelop Site 96 78 174 3 Prospect Avenue Section 18 Obsolescence 3 Redevelop Site 10 6 16 4 C & Clark Section 18 Obsolescence 4 Redevelop Site 16 42 58 5 Buhne/Union/Summer Section 18 Obsolescence 5 Preservation & Rehab 13 0 13 6 Spring & Garland Section 18 Obsolescence 6 Redevelop Site 12 6 18 7 1335 B Section 18 Very Small 7 Preservation & Rehab 5 9 14 8 2523 Albee Section 18 Very Small 7 Preservation & Rehab 4 0 4 9 510 W. Harris Section 18 Very Small 7 Preservation & Rehab 5 0 5 : 10 330 Grant Street Section 18 Very Small 7 Preservation & Rehab 5 0 5 : 11 Albee & Del Norte Section 18 Very Small 7 Preservation & Rehab 8 0 8 : 12 131 West Del Norte Section 18 Very Small 7 Preservation & Rehab 19 14 33 tal 196 154 35

-Using HUD's Section 18 Disposition program over a series of seven applications, CEHA will be able to maximize the revenue available to the portfolio by converting to new Section 8 vouchers for each unit and carrying out the desired physical redevelopment plan.
-Some of the properties don't need significant rehabilitation and/or don't offer an opportunity to increase units.
+Using HUD's Section 18 Disposition program over a series of seven applications, CEHA will be able to maximize the revenue available to the portfolio by utilizing options for net new Section 8 vouchers for each unit and carry out the desired physical redevelopment plans.
+Some of the properties do not need significant rehabilitation and/or do not offer an opportunity to increase units.
 These factors were used to determine which properties are best suited for Preservation or Redevelopment.
 Here, Preservation means to keep the existing building, convert the subsidy to Section 8, and complete a needed or desired rehabilitation.
-Redevelop means to relocate the existing residents, raze the buildings, and develop a new property with more units than previously on the site.
+Redevelop means to relocate the existing residents, raze the buildings, and develop the property with new and more units than previously were on the site.

-Two fundamental measurable outcomes from this recommendation are: 1) number of housing units owned and controlled by CEHA will increase from 196 units to 350 units, and 2) the weighted average rent received per unit will increase from approximately \$850 per month to \$1,225 per month.
+Two fundamental measurable outcomes from this recommendation are:

+- 1. Number of housing units owned and controlled by CEHA will increase from 196 units to 350 units; and - 2.
+The weighted average rent received per unit will increase from approximately \$850 per month to \$1,225 per month.